Chinese idioms about education and training

 Borrowing light through a hole in the wall

 Using a hole in the wall to get light to be able to read with.
 Striving hard to study diligently.
-The story is of a boy from a poor family who could not afford to buy candles to study books with.
+The story is of a boy from a poor family who could not afford to buy candles to give light to study books.
 Instead he bored a hole through to his neighbor's room that was well illuminated so he could then read.

 Learning a skill from long experience